 Monteverdi Choir

-The Monteverdi Choir’s 2024 season opened with a spectacular tour to Amsterdam’s Concertgebouw in February and March.
-Over three mesmerising concerts conducted by our Associate Conductor Dinis Sousa, the Choir captivated audiences and critics, and the performances were met unanimously with 5-star reviews from the press, with Bachtrack calling them “truly one of the finest choirs of their time”.
+The Choir’s 2024 season opened with a spectacular tour to Amsterdam’s Concertgebouw in February and March.
+Over three mesmerising concerts conducted by its Associate Conductor Dinis Sousa, the Choir captivated audiences and critics, and the performances were met unanimously with 5-star reviews from the press, with Bachtrack calling them “truly one of the finest choirs of their time”.
+In March the Choir performed Handel’s Biblical oratorio Israel in Egypt with the English Baroque Soloists, conducted by Peter Whelan, in London and on a European tour, with The Observer commenting that “the choir took top honours: ever word audible, every note, even when roared, bang in tune.”

 Over the coming months, the Monteverdi Choir will embark on a dynamic programme of performances.
-In March and July they will perform Handel’s Biblical oratorio Israel in Egypt with the English Baroque Soloists, conducted by Peter Whelan, in London and on a European tour.
-They will be joining the Orchestre Révolutionnaire et Romantique, conducted by Dinis Sousa, for performances of Beethoven’s Mass in C major and Symphony No. 9 at St Martin-in-the-Fields in London and the Philharmonie de Paris in May.
+The Choir will be joining the Orchestre Révolutionnaire et Romantique, conducted by Dinis Sousa, for performances of Beethoven’s Mass in C major and Symphony No. 9 at St Martin-in-the-Fields in London and the Philharmonie de Paris in May.
 In June, the Choir will perform Bach’s sacred motets in London and Leipzig; music which has been part of the Monteverdi Choir’s repertoire for over five decades, giving the choir the opportunity to display technical virtuosity as well as a deep understanding of texts.

-In 2023 the Monteverdi Choir and English Baroque Soloists, conducted by Dinis Sousa, performed Bach’s Mass in B minor, as well as Handel’s pastoral ode L’Allegro, il Penseroso ed il Moderato, on their American tour in October following their European tour of Bach’s monumental work in April.
+In 2023 the Monteverdi Choir and English Baroque Soloists, conducted by Dinis Sousa, performed Bach’s Mass in B minor and Handel’s pastoral ode L’Allegro, il Penseroso ed il Moderato, on an American tour in October following a European tour of Bach’s monumental work in April.
 In the summer the Monteverdi Choir, Orchestre Révolutionnaire et Romantique and outstanding soloists, conducted by Dinis Sousa, performed Berlioz’s opera Les Troyens on a critically acclaimed European tour.

 Founded in 1964 by Sir John Eliot Gardiner, the Monteverdi Choir has released over 150 recordings and won numerous prizes.
-The Choir and English Baroque Soloists were honoured to perform at the Coronation of its Patron, His Majesty King Charles III, in May 2023.
+The Choir and English Baroque Soloists were honoured to perform at the Coronation of their Patron, HM The King, in May 2023.

 “If the Monteverdi Choir isn’t singing when I get to the gates of Heaven, I want my money back.”